Skip to content

 Step 1.
 Bring a focus

-Open-ended questions work best.
-For example, change “Will I get the job?” to “What strengths should I lean on in this process, and what could block me?”
-Curiosity is enough if you are not sure yet.
+Arrive with a question or theme.
+It might be love, career, burnout, or something harder to name.
+Open questions work best.
+Change “Will I get the job?” into “What strengths should I lean on and what might block me?”
+Curiosity is enough if you are unsure.

 Step 2.
 Shuffle and lay a spread